 2. Enhanced Security of Sensitive Patient Information

 When the electronic health records (EHR) mandate was established a few years ago,3 health care providers ditched their outdated filing systems, adopting their own on-site digital data storage infrastructure instead.
 But they were met with challenges: The upgrades required the retention of IT staff who were trained in data security to keep patient information safe.

-Today, healthcare providers have found a more secure alternative: Outsourcing data storage to HIPAA-compliant cloud services.
-These services provide data storage of patient EHRs that comply with legally-mandated requirements for data security and privacy.
+Today, healthcare providers have found a more secure alternative: Outsourcing data storage to HIPAA-compliant cloud managed services.
+These services provide data storage of patient EHRs that comply with legally-mandated requirements for data security and compliance.
 This laser-focus on compliance ensures healthcare providers can access a cloud solution that properly protects sensitive information.

 3. Decreased Data Storage and Management Costs

 A hospital can significantly reduce the overhead costs associated with hardware and IT staff by moving to the cloud.
 For starters, healthcare organizations subscribing to the cloud don’t need to implement on-premises software solutions since it is centrally hosted on the servers of the service providers.
 This eliminates the costly need for a massive, in-house computer network.
 You might have freed up your in-house IT staff to work on more strategic business projects and get them out of the day to day troubleshooting and fire fighting.
-If a program needs implementing or updating, for example, service technicians from a remote location will handle the work for you.
+If a program needs implementing or updating, for example, cloud services providers from a remote location will handle the work for you.

-Overall, 88% of healthcare organizations have witnessed a 20% drop4 in IT-related expenses because of the cloud.
+Overall, 88% of healthcare organizations have witnessed a 20% drop4 in IT-related expenses because they utilized their healthcare ERP in the cloud.

 4. Improved Backup Capabilities and Protection from Data Loss

 Data loss is bad news, no matter what industry you’re in.
 According to Gartner Group, 43% of companies were immediately put out of business due to a major loss of computer records.
 Another 51% permanently closed their doors within two years.
 That leaves an alarming 6% survival rate after data is seriously compromised.